Understand your company's position and learn more about the options available

 As an alternative to company liquidation, you may consider selling your distressed theatre or cinema to an interested party.
 A licensed insolvency practitioner can direct you down the path of selling your entertainment business, providing an overview on how to calculate company value and the routes available to market your business for sale.

 We will arrange a free valuation of your theatre or cinema business to determine how much it is worth, an estimated asking price and the value of company assets.
-A business valuation can help plan for life after Covid-19 and the long-term future of your theatre or cinema business, venue and employees.
+A business valuation can help you formulate a plan for the long-term future of your theatre or cinema business, venue and employees.

 The sale process consists of preparing your business for sale which includes reviewing your financial affairs, streamlining business operations and compiling the relevant reports.
 We can guide you through this process, review the financial health of your business and equip you with the required information which can prove useful when negotiating with prospective buyers.

-Selling your theatre or cinema during Covid-19 may appear challenging, however, determined and proceedable buyers with an active interest in the entertainment industry continue to scout the market for their next business venture.
-We understand that selling a theatre or cinema in financial distress may be a tiresome task as the market for financially redundant businesses is niche.
-Our licensed insolvency practitioners can help determine if your business has enough value to undergo the sale process or if you should explore a company rescue strategy.
+Selling your theatre or cinema may appear challenging, however, determined and proceedable buyers with an active interest in the entertainment industry continue to scout the market for their next business venture.
+We understand that selling a theatre or cinema mired in financial issues may be an overwhelming task as the market for distressed businesses is niche.
+Our licensed insolvency practitioners, however, can help determine if your business has enough intrinsic value to undergo the sale process or whether embarking on a company rescue strategy is more appropriate.
 We can assess your financial position and advise on the best solution to help bring about recovery or alternatively ensure an orderly winding down of the business and its operations.

 Your appointed licensed insolvency practitioner will conduct a free business review to ascertain if your theatre or cinema can be rescued through a company restructuring procedure.
 Seeking advice early can help increase the number of options available to you.